- First Name

 - About Me

-My name is Jamie Goodall and I am a staff Historian at the U.S. Army Center of Military History.
+My name is Jamie Goodall and I am a Historian at the U.S. Army Center of Military History.

-I am currently working on a book about piracy and privateering in the mid-Atlantic between 1650-1783.
+My forthcoming book, The Daring Exploits of Pirate Black Sam Bellamy: From Cape Cod to the Caribbean, will be released by The History Press in July 2023.
 I am also revising my dissertation into a monograph.
 It examines the ways in which taste making and material culture developed in Caribbean islands via informal commercial networks among pirates, smugglers, merchants, government officials, and residents of the seventeenth and eighteenth century Atlantic world.
 My dissertation is titled “Navigating the Atlantic World: Piracy, Illicit Trade, and the Construction of Commercial Networks, 1650-1791″ and was supervised by Drs.
 Margaret Newell, John Brooke, and David Staley at The Ohio State University.

 I received my B.A. in Archaeology and my M.A. in Public History-Museum Studies from Appalachian State University (Boone, North Carolina) in 2008 and 2010 respectively.
 I received my PhD in History (Atlantic World, Military, Early America) in May 2016.

-My passions include tattoos, history, teaching, crime novels, sunshine, the ocean, and–of course–pirates.
+My passions include tattoos, history, teaching, true crime, sunshine, the ocean, and–of course–pirates.
 I consider myself a connoisseur of the three B’s: books, booze, and beaches!

 - Recent Publications